blackhuang0121/blackhuang0121/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?logo=gmail&logoColor=white)](mailto:huhu76543212001@gmail.com)

 ## About me
-- 🎯 Loyalty Program / Data Analysis / Python Automation
+- 🎯 I’m a data-driven marketer with experience in loyalty program planning and automation.
-- 🌱 Currently building my perpersonal blog for sharing photos I take (and creating data-driven BI tools & automation workflow as well)
+- 🌱 Currently using Next.js to build a personal blog for sharing photography and travel essays.
+- 🚀 Passionate about leveraging technology to solve business problems and optimize workflows.
-- ⚡ Fun fact: I passed the JLPT N1
+- ⚡ Fun fact:  I once lived in Kyoto as an exchange student and passed the JLPT N1.

 ## 📊 GitHub Stats
 ![Howard's GitHub stats](https://github-readme-stats.vercel.app/api?username=blackhuang0121&show_icons=true&theme=react)